September 14th, 2019

 Then it’s back to willow-bashing and going straight up hillsides.
 Above in the tundra, I have a great 360 view of the progress we have made through the San Juans.
 It starts all the way over by San Luis Peak, then Snow Mesa, down to Slumgulian Pass, up to the ridges along the CT High Point, through the crazy terrain around Sheep Mountain (a prominent red volcanic dome), through all the valleys of today, past the Window, and finally the deep valley we just climbed from.
 What a jumbled bunch of rock we’ve navigated going on 5 days!

-We begin dropping down through another series of bowls and it is getting late and cold.
+We begin dropping through another series of bowls and it’s getting late and cold.
 I need water but don’t want to be too high, low, or right next to the water source for camp.
 We see a fox scurry up a hill…so much wildlife today but no signs of bears.
 We find a passable campsite at the next stream and hunker down.
 We had planned on a short day but it ends up being about a mile even shorter.
 Oh well.
 This has been some hard hiking.
 Looking ahead at the map, we’re not going to be in a good position to camp on the 4th night unless we do a short day (22 miles) or one over 30 due to a long, high ridge section, so we’ll just have to see how it goes.